 Texting your ex and then waiting for a reply, especially when you know it probably isn’t coming, sucks.

-It’d be great if exes could just always reply to you on time, but that’s not it works, so today we’re going to talk about why your ex won’t text you back.
+It’d be great if exes could just always reply to you on time, but that’s not it works, so today we’re going to talk about why your ex won’t text you back and why texting is essential to get right.

 I’m dividing this article into two parts, so the first one will address WHY your ex isn’t responding, and the second part will teach you how to take a situation like that and improve it in a way that they want to respond to you.